sebv20/CSCI-3832-Final-Project/README.md

 In our main.py file is the EDA work that we did.

 ## Dataset
+Our dataset consists of a subset of approxiamtely 8,500 tweets from a larger dataset linked here: https://www.kaggle.com/datasets/deffro/the-climate-change-twitter-dataset.
+The hydrated subset of data we used can be found here: (INSERT LINK TO OUR DATASET).
+Our team leveraged the following columns for our project work:
+1. Example
+2. Example
+3. Example
+4. Example
+5. Example
+6. Example
+7. Example

 ## Coding Environment
+1. VSCode
+2. Jupyter Notebook

 ## Library Overview
 1. Pandas